theCanadianHat/OCA8/chapters/4/reviewQuestions/readme.md

 10:			System.out.println(value);
 11:	} }
 ```
-- A. -1
+- [ ] A. -1
-- B. 9
+- [X] B. 9
-- C. 81
+- [ ] C. 81
-- D. Compiler error on line 9.
+- [ ] D. Compiler error on line 9.
-- E. Compiler error on a different line.
+- [ ] E. Compiler error on a different line.

 ### A16.
+Since Java is pass-by-value and the variable on line 8 never gets reassigned, it stays as 9.
+In the method `square`, `x` starts as 9, `y` becomes 81 and then `x` get set to -1.
+Line 9 does set `result` to 81.
+However, we are printing out `value` and that is still 9.

 ### Q17.
 Which of the following are output by the following code?
 (Choose all that apply)
 ```java